Ragged Dick: Literary significance and reception

 Edwin P. Hoyt writes that "Ragged Dick ... caught the American fancy ...
 [It] represented something virtually unknown to boys in the American countryside and totally unsung until [its publication]: the street waif who made his living in the jungles of brick and stone".
 Hoyt points out the Alger refined the many "stylistic tricks" he had been polishing for several years.
 The action displayed an authorial confidence, and the language captured the "coarse and ungrammatical" style of the metropolitan street boys.
 The book was a virtual guide to Manhattan in 1866, and "for that reason if for no other it approached the realm of literature".
 Hoyt points out that "[T]here had never been such a book ... one swindle after another is exposed to readers who had never heard of such things."

 Scharnhorst indicates Alger's legacy resides not only in the several parodies and satires by William Dean Howells, Stephen Crane, F. Scott Fitzgerald, Nathanael West, John Seelye, Glendon Swarthout, and William Gaddis, but also in the Horatio Alger Awards and in the many young readers who embraced his moral and humanitarian philosophy and were disinclined to embrace robber baron capitalism.
 Scharnhorst writes "It would seem that Alger was either over-rated as an economic and political propangandist or – more probably – his books were simply not designed thematically to spread the gospel of orthodox capitalism and convert the readership of The Masses.

-In the HBO series Boardwalk Empire, the character Nucky Thompson gives the book to his nephew, saying that "he could learn a lot from it".